 If you are in a school district where principals cannot sign contracts, please submit the contract to the district to process and send back to us.

-Young Audiences will send an invoice
+Arts for Learning NW will send an invoice

 Payment for programs that are less than 30 days will be due on the last day of the program.
 A program greater that 30 days will have a midpoint due date and and an end due date.